BioSpecNorway/biospectools/docs/tutorials/preprocessing.rst

 Advanced usage
 ^^^^^^^^^^^^^^

-Our implementation of the ME-EMSC algorithm has three parts that can be easily replaced: Mie curves generator, Mie curves decomposer, and a stopping criterium.

-Mie curves generator produces all possible measured spectra given pure absorbance spectrum and wavenumbers.
-Mie decomposer given a list of Mie curves produces components for the EMSC model to fit Mie scattering.
-Finally, the stopping criterium decides when ME-EMSC got a precise enough answer to stop the algorithm.

-Those parts can be replaced by custom classes implementing specific interfaces:
+For the ones, who are developing correction algorithms might be potentially interesting to change some particular steps of the ME-EMSC algorithms.
+Our implementation allows to easily change the following steps: the way how mie curves are generated (`CustomMieCurvesGenerator`), the way how mie curves are decomposed (`CustomMieCurvesDecomposer`) and the deicision when to stop iteration based on the mean squared error ( `CustomStopCriterium`).
+To do it, a class with a particular method must be implemented:

 >>> class CustomMieCurvesGenerator:
 >>>     ...